rafaelclaycon/TheLibraryIsOpen/README.md

 - 🇺🇸 English
 - 🇧🇷 Brazilian Portuguese (native)
 - 🇨🇦 Canadian French (not perfect, open to contributions :)
+- 🇲🇽 Spanish (very basic at the moment)

 To use a different language, either:
 1. Change the simulator language in Settings or;